ViachKakovskyi/kakovskyi.github.io/_posts/2018/09-september/2018-09-21-software-firefighting-running-production-software.md

 Troubleshooting in production is a great skill.
 I wish I had it on the higher level then it's now (but I do not want any business to pay for that).
 Here're the levels of troubleshooting, ordered from the easiest to more complex things:

 1. **Check the state of the box that is running the application (healthy or not)**.
-   * **[top](https://linux.die.net/man/1/top)**{:target="_blank"} - the command collects resource usage statistics on your machine and provides the dynamic view the utilization.
+   * **[top](https://linux.die.net/man/1/top)**{:target="_blank"} - the command collects resource usage statistics on your machine and provides the dynamic view on the resources utilization.
 That's the easiest thing that you can do to gain some situational awareness.
 Links for learning:
      * [Linux Load Averages: Solving the Mystery](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html){:target="_blank"}
      * [Understanding the output of TOP command](https://gtacknowledge.extremenetworks.com/articles/How_To/Understanding-the-output-of-the-TOP-command){:target="_blank"}
      * [15 Practical Linux Top Command Examples](https://www.thegeekstuff.com/2010/01/15-practical-unix-linux-top-command-examples/){:target="_blank"}

 2. **Check the statements that the software is logging**.
-The logs for your service, web server, load balancer - all the things. `grep` and `tail` are your best friends that here.
+The logs for your service, web server, load balancer - all the things. `grep` and `tail` are your best friends there.

 3. **Investigate the suspicious running process(es) without restarting.** Since it's not always straightforward how to reproduce bugs in production, I was thrilled when I learned that we could connect to the code that already serves our customers.
-It gives the ability to have a much way deeper look into details.
+It gives the ability to have a way deeper look into details.
 Some tools that can give you a clue:

    - **[gdb](https://www.gnu.org/software/gdb/)** - is the GNU debugger that allows you to set breakpoints and temporarily stop the execution of a process to see values of variables in real time.
-The more you understand source code of the program the easier it would find the error.
+The more you understand source code of the program the easier it would be to find the error.
 When you need to investigate a crash you can set a breakpoint just before the program crashes.
 Some tips:

      - You can [see waiting threads using gdb](https://benbernardblog.com/my-startling-encounter-with-python-debuggers/){:target="_blank"}
      - You can [extend gdb using Python](https://sourceware.org/gdb/onlinedocs/gdb/Python.html){:target="_blank"} (you can also go that with GoLang AFAIK)

    > #### The tool helped me to figure out an issue with regular expressions that caused a major incident in a large cloud system.

    **gdb** gives you more insights that you have looking only in logs.
 You can find many blogs on how to use the debugger for your technology stack.
 I'd like to share the link to blog post about [Debugging of CPython processes with gdb](http://podoliaka.org/2016/04/10/debugging-cpython-gdb/){:target="_blank"} by [Roman Podoliaka](https://twitter.com/rpodoliaka).
-For the backend applications written in Python I can be more convenient to use [pdb]( https://docs.python.org/3/library/pdb.html){:target="_blank"}.
+For the backend applications written in Python it can be more convenient to use [pdb]( https://docs.python.org/3/library/pdb.html){:target="_blank"}.
 Here's [the great tutorial](https://github.com/spiside/pdb-tutorial){:target="_blank"} how to start using the tooling.

 4. **Trace all the things on the box (network traffic, library calls, system calls)**.
 If nothing of above helps - look into the universe of tools and approaches for introspecting your software.
 Check out the links for learning: